NowshadRuhan/Authentication-Project-Using-Django-With-Custom-Models-And-Form/README.md

   1. Django bulid user models for user creation.
   2. UserInfo model for store user those information and custom models to create user.

- # Reation In models:
+ # Relation In models:
-  **User and UserInfo models reation is OneToOne.
+  **User and UserInfo models relation is OneToOne.